niboj/DayzXboxConfigTutorial/README.md

 # References

-If this tutorial is helpul to you and feel free to contribute to my efforts of documenting how this game works by using the link below :
+If this tutorial is helpul to you, feel free to contribute to my efforts of documenting how this game works by using the link below :

 ![Donate](https://github.com/niboj/DayzXboxConfigTutorial/blob/main/Code%20QR.png?raw=true)